rmbreeli/IVAlarm_Capstone/README.md

 ## Technologies Used
 This project is built using a combination of different languages and technologies:
 - **Python**: Backend processing, alarm detection, and real-time audio analysis using libraries such as Librosa, SoundDevice, and Pydub.
-- **JavaScript**: Frontend logic, including dynamic upadtes, interactions, and communications with the backend via Socket.IO.
+- **JavaScript**: Frontend logic, including dynamic updates, interactions, and communications with the backend via Socket.IO.
 - **React**: Building the user interface for easy interaction and notification display.
 - **CSS**: Styling the frontend to ensure a clean and responsive design
 - **HTML**: Structing the frontend content.